 Down Syndrome is a genetic condition that results in slower physical and intellectual development.
 It is one of the most common genetic conditions, affecting approximately 1 out of every 660 births, occurring irrespective of race, religion and socio-economic status.
-People with Down Syndrome have 47 chromosomes instead of the usual 46.
-Chromosomes are thread like structures composed of DNA and other proteins.
-They are present in every cell of the body and carry the genetic information needed for a cell to develop.
+People with

 People with Down syndrome look remarkably similar, regardless of race or color.
 Their heads are often small and shaped slightly differently from people with 46 chromosomes.
 Their special facial features include almond-shaped eyes, a protruding tongue and a flattened nose.
 Their hands are usually small and broad with broad fingers and they are often short and stocky in build.